-So far our results are pointing to the fact that YES this process is making a difference and YES it is sequestering carbon.
+So far our results are pointing to the fact that YES this process is sequestering carbon.

 Emma’s farm plot experiment had three key results: One; soil fungal balance improved.
-Two; carbon in the soil doubled.
+Two; carbon in the soil increased (as much as doubled in one area).
 Three; plantings of peas, grass, sunflowers, asters all showed stronger growth in the FDC plots.
 Lettuce, meh, not so much.